PennLINC/grmpy2022/analyses/ImageProcessingPipelines.md

 Further notes about ASLPrep:

 1. Sub 20120 had two sessions, as mentioned before, ses-10939 was removed - however, this session is also the only one with usable ASL data.
 The sessions will be merged, with the ASL coregistered to the T1 from the second session, since all other scans from ses-10939 are unusable.
+This means the ASL scans and perf dir will be moved to ses-10943 and accordingly renamed.